PX4/PX4-user_guide/en/sim_gazebo_gz/gazebo-models.md

 Then, a _gz-server_ instance will be launched using the default grey plane world.
 There are then multiple ways to connect a PX4-enabled vehicle to this instance of _gz-server_.

-1. In a new terminal, run PX4 using `make px4_sitl gz_<vehicle>` and you will observe a vehicle appearing in Gazebo.
+- In a new terminal, run PX4 using `PX4_GZ_STANDALONE=1 make px4_sitl gz_<vehicle>` and you will observe a vehicle appearing in Gazebo.

-2. Use the gazebo resource spawner to look for px4 vehicles on fuel.
+- Gazebo also has its own, built-in "resource spawner".
+It can be called up by clicking on the three dots in the top right corner of the Gazebo GUI.
+There enter "resource spawner" and, under "Fuel resources", add the owner "px4".
+You can then drag and drop any PX4 model into your simulation.
+These models are taken from an web-server called [Gazebo Fuel](https://app.gazebosim.org/dashboard), which essential acts as an online database for all types of models and worlds that can be launched in Gazebo.
    Drag and drop the vehicle of your choice into Gazebo and then launch PX4 with:

    ```sh